noel-srocha/noel-srocha/README.md

 ## 🌟 Key Achievements

-- Developed and maintained scalable fullstack applications using Flutter and .NET
+- Developed and maintained scalable applications using Flutter and Spring
 - Implemented clean architecture patterns resulting in more maintainable and testable code
 - Strong focus on writing clean, efficient, and well-documented code
 - Experience with the complete software development lifecycle